top of page

 The temperature coefficient typically ranges from -0.2% to -0.5% per degree C but varies by the solar panel type and module quality.
 Thin-film solar usually has a lower temperature coefficient than monocrystalline and polycrystalline solar panels, so it performs well in hot weather.
 Likewise, monocrystalline solar panels generally perform better in hot weather compared to polycrystalline panels.

-Prolonged exposure to high temperatures can have a degrading effect on the materials used in solar panels, potentially reducing their overall lifespan.
-Elevated temperatures can lead to thermal stress, causing the expansion and contraction of different components within the panel, which can weaken soldered connections and other delicate parts.
-Over time, this thermal cycling can contribute to the degradation of the solar cells and other materials, ultimately impacting the long-term performance and durability of solar panels.
+Prolonged exposure to high temperatures can significantly impact solar panel durability by degrading the materials used in their construction.
+Elevated temperatures create thermal stress, leading to the expansion and contraction of various components within the panel.
+This process can weaken soldered connections and delicate parts over time.
+As a result, thermal cycling may contribute to the degradation of solar cells and other materials, ultimately affecting the long-term performance and lifespan of the panels.

 Solar Panel Durability In Extreme Conditions